The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 Latest news

-7 October - As a follow up to the 23 September public meeting and to help SOSE and partners make the key decisions needed for the project to move forward, members of the community are asked to please complete our short survey by 5pm on Friday 25 October 2024.
+7 October - As a follow up to the 23 September public meeting and to help SOSE and partners make the key decisions needed for the project to move forward, members of the community were asked to please complete our short survey by Friday 25 October 2024.

 The meeting heard SOSE and partners re-enforce their commitment to this exciting project for the Scottish Borders, while giving an update on the condition of the former Caerlee Mill following the early works carried out on the site.